Julian Assange, circa 2006

 WikiLeaks.org describes itself this way: “WikiLeaks is a not-for-profit media organisation.
 Our goal is to bring important news and information to the public.
 We provide an innovative, secure and anonymous way for sources to leak information to our journalists.”

 As far as rating the bias of WikiLeaks, it seems most of their leaks are opportunistic, rather than politically motivated.
-And keep in mind, this is not a Republican vs. a Democrat issue or Left vs. Right issue.
-It’s Individual versus Institution, and Deep State vs. The People.
+They are not Republican vs. Democrat or Left vs. Right.
+WikiLeaks is all about Individual versus Institution, and Deep State vs. The People.
 Assange exposed both Obama and George W. Bush, so both sides hate him.

 In 2009, the growing international “consensus” on climate change was derailed by one of the biggest scandals in modern science – the manipulation of climate data.
 WikiLeaks was instrumental in the release of the “Climategate” e-mails from the University of East Anglia, England.
 This was followed by the publication of sensitive military and diplomatic documents in 2010.